Loon: Behaviour and ecology

 Loons are excellent swimmers, using their feet to propel themselves above and under water.
 However, since their feet are located far back on the body, loons have difficulty walking on land, though they can effectively run short distances to reach water when frightened.
 Thus, loons avoid coming to land, except for mating and nesting.

-Loons fly strongly, though they have high wing loading (mass to wing area ratio), which complicates takeoff.
+Loons fly strongly, though they have high wing loading (mass to wing-area ratio), which complicates takeoff.
 Indeed, most species must run upwind across the water's surface with wings flapping to generate sufficient lift to take flight.
 Only the red-throated loon (G. stellata) can take off from land.
 Once airborne, loons are capable of long flights during migration.
 Scientists from the U.S. Geological Survey, who have implanted satellite transmitters in some individuals, have recorded daily flights of up to 1078 km in a 24-hour period, which probably resulted from single movements.
 North European loons migrate primarily via the South Baltic and directly over land to the Black Sea or Mediterranean.
 Loons can live as long as 30 years and can hold their breath for as long as 90 seconds while underwater.

-Loons are migratory birds, and in the winter months, they move from their northern freshwater lake nesting habitats to southern marine coastlines.
+Loons are migratory birds, and in the winter, they move from their northern freshwater lake nesting habitats to southern marine coastlines.
 They are well-adapted to this change in salinity, however, because they have special salt glands located directly above their eyes.
 These glands filter out salts in their blood and flush this salty solution out through their nasal passages, which allows them to immediately consume fish from oceans and drink saltwater after their long migration.

 Common loons sometimes form social gatherings of several adults in late summer.
-Studies in North America suggest that these events are attended largely by non-breeding individuals and relate to territory assessment and social familiarity rather than foraging or migration.
+Studies in North America suggest that these events are attended largely by nonbreeding individuals and relate to territory assessment and social familiarity rather than foraging or migration.